US$35.00raised of $3,500.00 goal goal

-A wide range of local experts (ornithologists, landscape architects, tour guides, geologists, artists, conservationists, engineers and environmentalists) have been consulted to assure a non-harmful, safe, environmental footprint is created on-site.
-The impact of all additions will be beneficial to the local Fauna and Flora.
+Local experts were consulted to ensure the project leaves an environmentally friendly footprint.
+These include ornithologists, landscape architects, tour guides, geologists, architects, artists, conservationists, engineers and environmentalists.
+The impact of all additions to the site will be beneficial to the local Fauna and Flora.

 Donated funds will go towards the cost of constructing the artwork (labour, materials, signage, transport, manufacture of the organic paint etc.) A permanent fundraising initiative will be implemented on-site to collect funds for the Chazen Nature Reserve, a local Painted Dog Breeding Centre and Wildlife Conservation Centre.

 As this is a substantial project, volunteers are invited to participate in the construction of this monumental artwork.
-Contact Deon to volunteer your services.
+Contact Deon to volunteer your services at [email protected].